 Bus Accidents are Rare, but Passengers are at Risk of Serious Injuries or Death

 Riding on a bus is one of the safest ways to travel, however, when there is a major crash it can leave a devastating impact on the community.
-Several recent crashes did just that when numerous people were injured or killed.
+Numerous people suffered injuries or died in several recent bus accidents throughout California.

 Take for example a tragedy that took place in April, 2014.
 A tour bus carrying high school students on route to Humboldt State University for a tour, collided head-on with a FedEx tractor trailer truck in a fiery crash that killed 10 people and injured 31 others in Orland, California.